Finding Lily - Chapter 1

 It had been two days.
 Two whole days since her entire sense of reality was cracked open to reveal a moldy, rotten core.
 Lies, deception, and uncertainty spilled through her fingertips as she held the shattered semblance of a life in her hands.
 She stared at the pieces, begging them to put themselves back together lest she fall apart at the seams.
 Instead, it refused.
 Sat in her hands like a stubborn child and played with the sharp pieces.

-Shane didn’t seem to care that their one-year anniversary was only a few days away when he casually suggested the separation.
+Shane didn’t seem to care that their three-year wedding anniversary was only a few days away when he casually suggested the separation.

 “A separation?”
 Lily spat.
 “What are we, thirteen?
 What the hell good is a separation going to do?
 We are either in this together, or we aren’t.”

 “I guess we aren’t then,” Shane shrugged, collecting a few things into his black overnight bag.
 “Lil, this has been a long time coming, and I think it’s better for the both of us.
 I’m a little shocked that you’re so surprised by this.”

 Lily, usually so full of quick comebacks and sharp wit, found herself searching for the words to convince Shane of his wrongness.
 They were perfect for each other.
 How could he not see that?

 “What is this really about?” she demanded as Shane stepped out of their large walk-in closet.
 His stormy grey eyes fell on hers, assaulting her with a blend of pity and anger.